av1155/homelab/kubernetes/README.md

 ### 6) Rotate API certs + kubeconfigs to use the VIP — **master-01**

-Do this block on ONE master at a time; wait until Ready before moving on.
+Execute on one master at a time; wait until it is Ready before moving on.

 ```bash
 # Rotate apiserver cert to include VIP/DNS